TZstatsADS/Fall2018-Proj1-gabriben/README.md

   spend our time on virtual platforms.
 Does that impact our way of seeking happiness?
-Do we resort to those virtual platforms to compensate for the lack of an entourage of friends and family or do we purposedly use this alone time to ?
+Do we resort to those virtual platforms to compensate for the lack of an entourage of friends and family or do we purposedly use this alone time to focus on own goals?
 More generally, are people able to be happy on their own?
 How do those people differ from people who feel happy thanks to their surrounding family, friends?
 This blog post uses 100'000 statement about people's happy moments to explore